kubernetes/community/contributors/design-proposals/volume-hostpath-qualifiers.md

 no further granularity.
 This would allow toggling between the `auto` and `exists` behaviors described above.
 This would likely cover the "90%" use-case and would be a simpler API.
-It would be sufficient for all of the examples linked above in my opionion.
+It would be sufficient for all of the examples linked above in my opinion

 ## Kubelet implementation